 Each procedure as defined in the table shall be performed by a single relevant body as indicated in the table.

-For refillable pressure receptacles, the conformity assessment of valves and other demountable accessories having a direct safety function may be carried out separately from that of the pressure receptacles.
+For separate conformity assessments (e.g. cylinder shell and closure) see 6.2.1.4.4.

 Xa means the competent authority or inspection body conforming to 1.8.6.3 and accredited according to EN ISO/IEC 17020:2012 (except clause 8.1.3) type A.